onewelcome/identity-cloud-documentation/docs/dabp/guides/concepts/resources-in-depth.md

 Removing a resource from a parent will result in the removal of the resource for all subgroups and members because the allowed resources are restricted by the resources assigned to the parent group.

 ## Assigning or removing resources to a group
-To add/remove a resource to a group you should select the group that you want to assign resource to on the group list screen.
-After clicking on the desired group a modal window with group information will appear.
+To add/remove a resource to a group, you need the permission `Assign resources to groups`.
+If you have this permission, you should select the group you want to assign this resource too.
+After clicking on the desired group, a modal window with group information will appear.
 Click on the vertical ellipsis button and select `Edit group`.
 Now you can select which resources can be assigned to the group.

 ![edit group dialog](../../img/edit-group-dialog.png)

 After selecting the required resources click save to confirm your choice.

-## Assigning or removing resources to a person
+## Assigning or removing resources to a user
-To manage users' resources open the user details modal, click the vertical ellipsis and choose "Change membership".
-This will switch the modal to the edit mode where you will be able to change the user resources.
-Please note that you can only assign resources that are linked to the group in which you are editing a person.
+To manage users' resources, you need the permission `Assign resources to group members`.
+If you have this permission, open the user details modal, click the vertical ellipsis and choose "Change membership".
+This will switch the modal to the edit mode, where you will be able to change the user's resources.
+Please note that you can only assign resources also linked to the group in which you are editing a person.

 ![edit person dialog](../../img/edit-person.png)

-When you click it, you can assign resources to member in the group.
+When you click it, you can assign resources to a member in the group.
 Assigning resources requires to select a privilege.
-By default, a `No access` privilege is selected.
+By default, the `No access` privilege is selected.
 Linking a user with a resource for one group does not mean he has access to the same resources in other groups linked to that resource.
-It's perfectly fine to link the user to `Life insurance portfolio` in group `Life products` and do not link him with this resource in another group.
+It's perfectly fine to link the user to `Life insurance portfolio` in group `Life products` and do not link him with the same resource in another group.
 It is the responsibility of the external system to verify if a user has the required resources for the required group.
 Click save to confirm your choices.

 If you have the permission to `Assign resources to group members` you **can assign resources that are not assigned to you**.